AngleProtocol/angle-docs/new-module/vaults/README.md

 ### Collateral Ratio

 The most defining parameter of a vault is its **Collateral Ratio**.
-It defines the ratio between the value of the collateral deposited, and the value of the stablecoins borrowed.
+It defines the ratio between the collateral's value in stablecoin, and the value of the stablecoins borrowed.

 $$
 \texttt{Collateral Ratio} = \frac{\texttt{collateral value}}{\texttt{debt value}}